 House fires happen every day in the United States, and over half of those fires are caused by faulty wiring in the home.
 Homes older than 50 years are most likely due for a wiring upgrade to prevent this tragedy from happening.
 Does your house need rewiring?
-The professionals at Tim Kyle Electric, your electrician in Pikesville, can assess your home’s wiring system and fire risk.
+The professionals at Tim Kyle Electric, Heating & Cooling, your electrician in Pikesville, can assess your home’s wiring system and fire risk.

 Signs Your Home Needs Rewiring

 The best way is to have an experienced electrician conduct an inspection of your electrical system, but there are signs you can look for.
 Houses built between the years 1965 and 1973 have an increased risk of electrical fires due to aluminum wiring used at that time.
 Materials and methods used at that time do not provide the necessary protections against house fires.

 Have you noticed your lights are flickering?
 While this could be something as simple as a loose bulb, it can also be an indication your wiring needs to be replaced.
 If it is happening consistently and in more than one room, you need to have your wiring inspected or replaced.
 Have an experienced electrician check your rewiring needs.

 Do you notice a burning odor in your home?
 Loose connections and faulty wiring can cause electricity to escape into the walls and surrounding materials making them hot.
 This could eventually lead to this area catching fire if the issue isn’t corrected.
 Also, if you notice your outlet and switch plates look discolored or charred, this could be an indication of faulty wiring.
 In addition, if the wall around them feels warm to the touch, there is a wiring issue that needs immediate attention.
 Finally, old wiring or overloaded circuits will cause breakers to trip.
 If your breaker trips regularly, your home is in need of a wiring upgrade.